 Our initial shareholders have purchased an aggregate of 3,450,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.009 per share.
 The founder shares will be worthless if we do not consummate an initial business combination.
-In addition, our Sponsors purchased an aggregate of 6,840,000 for an aggregate purchase price of \$5,130,000 that will also be worthless if we do not consummate our initial business combination.
+In addition, our Sponsors purchased an aggregate of 6,840,000 private warrants for an aggregate purchase price of \$5,130,000 that will also be worthless if we do not consummate our initial business combination.
+Any warrants issued in conversion of amounts deposited in the trust account as non-interest-bearing loans as required to duly effect a 3-month extension of the period to complete our initial business combination will also be worthless if we do not consummate our initial business combination.